 Our unpaid overtime lawyer can help you whether you are in Columbus, Ohio, or anywhere in the United States.
 Barkan Meizlish, LLP files claims for unpaid wages or overtime under the Fair Labor Standards Act (FLSA) nationwide.
 Our unpaid wages lawyer also bring claims under the minimum wage and overtime statutes of many states, including Ohio, Pennsylvania, and Kentucky.

-As wage and hour attorneys in Columbus, Ohio, much of our work is done under provisions of the FLSA and the Ohio Minimum Wage Fair Standards Act (the Ohio Wage Act).
-For the majority of hourly workers, the federal law mandates time-and-half for work performed in excess of forty (40) hours during a workweek.
-Determinations as to which employees qualify for overtime pay can be complicated.
-In addition, the case law and regulations which affect these determinations often change.
-Anyone who believes he or she has been improperly paid, especially concerns about possible unpaid overtime should consult with a Columbus wage attorney.
+As wage and hour attorneys in Columbus, Ohio, much of our work is done under provisions of the FLSA and the Ohio Minimum Wage Fair Standards Act (OMWFSA).
+For the majority of hourly workers, the federal law mandates time-and-half for each 15-minute increment of work performed in excess of 40 hours during a 7-day week.
+Questions over who, exactly, qualifies to earn overtime get complicated and the answers change with updates to U.S. government policies.
+Anyone with concerns about possible unpaid overtime should consult with a Columbus wage attorney.

-Beginning in 2019, the Ohio Wage Act requires employers to pay most workers at least $8.55/hour for each hour an employee works.
-Tipped employees such as wait staff, bartenders, bell hops and dogwalkers can be paid $4.30/hour, but their average hourly pay must still total at least $8.55.
+Beginning in 2019, the OMWFSA requires employers to pay most workers at least $8.55/hour for each hour an employee works.
+Tipped employees such as wait staff, bartenders and dogwalkers can be paid $4.30/hour, but their average hourly pay must still total at least $8.55.
 Every Ohio resident who earns the minimum wage is assumed to be eligible for overtime, even those who take tips.

 Employers engage in many illegal and deceptive practices to deny employees the minimum wage and overtime pay.
 The Columbus, Ohio, unpaid wages lawyers with Barkan Meizlish, LLP, are available to assist workers who fall victim to any of the following problems.

-One of the ways an employer can steal a workers’ pay is by misclassifying them as an independent contractor instead of as an employee.
-Independent Contractors do not have legal rights to demand a minimum wage or overtime pay.
-This gives unscrupulous employers an incentive to misclassify full-time and part-time employees as independent contractors.
-The federal government and the State of Ohio enforce rules for which workers must be paid as employees.
-Factors which indicate that a worker is an employee rather than an independent contractor include that the worker reports regularly to a single worksite, works under the direct supervision of a manager employed by the same organization, and depends on the employer for the equipment and resources needed to complete tasks.
+Contractors do not have legal rights to demand a minimum wage or overtime pay.
+This give unscrupulous employers an incentive to miscategorize full-time and part-time employees as contractors.
+The federal government and the State of Ohio enforce rules for which workers must be paid as employers.
+At their most basics, those rules make a person an employee if he or she reports regularly to a single worksite, works under the direct supervision of a manager employed by the same organization, and depends on the organization for the equipment and resources needed to complete tasks.

-Employers cannot require hourly employees to perform uncompensated work.
-This means that managers cannot insist that tasks be completed before an employee clocks in or after an hourly employee clocks out.
+Employers cannot require overtime-eligible or hourly employees to do uncompensated work.
+This means that managers cannot insist that tasks be completed before an employee clocks in or after an employee clocks out.
 It also means that mandatory unpaid overtime, clocking employees out without their knowledge, and withholding overtime pay as a punishment are illegal.
-Additional paid time off can sometimes be offered instead of overtime pay, but employees must then be allowed to take this compensatory time (“comp time”) off, within a reasonable time period and without onerous restrictions.
+Additional paid time off can sometimes be granted instead of overtime pay, but employees must then be allowed to take the comp time quickly and without onerous restrictions.

 Employers are allowed to make certain deductions from workers’ wages for uniforms, special equipment, and employee-caused losses such as money drawer shortages and damage to company property.
-However, deducting wages as a form of punishment for a policy or code of conduct violation is generally not allowed.
+However, deducting wages as a punishment for a policy violation is generally not allowed.
 Nor can an employer deduct so much from an employee’s pay that the worker ends up earning less than the minimum wage.

 Rules put in place to ensure employees get paid for each hour they work require employers to record work time in 15-minute increments.
 Periods of 1-7 minutes can be rounded down to the previous quarter-hour; periods of 8-14 minutes must be rounded up.
 Some employers cheat workers by always rounding down.
 Other employers refuse to record workers’ time in increments shorter than half hours or full hours.